-The current members of the appointments and compensation committee are June Lee, Philippe Pouletty (representing Truffle Capital), Corinna zur Bonsen-Thomas and Kinam Hong (representing Sofinnova Partners).
+The current members of the appointments and compensation committee are June Lee, Philippe Pouletty

+(representing Truffle Capital), Kinam Hong (representing Sofinnova Partners) and Camilla Soenderby.
 The current chairperson of the appointments and compensation committee is Dr. Lee.

 The appointments and compensation committee may invite any person, internal or external to us, to take part in its meetings and its work.